LongBu/AWS-SAP-C02-Study-Guide/README.md

 ### AWS Backup
   * Fully managed service to centrally manage and automate backups across AWS services
   * No need to create custom scripts and manual processes
+  * Snapshots are not directly stored in AWS Backup vaults unless they are created through AWS Backup
+  * Additionally, Vault Lock applies only to backups managed by AWS Backup
   * Supported services:
     * Amazon EC2 / Amazon EBS
     * Amazon S3